itsmichaelbtw/express-fs-routes/README.md

 Normally, you will most likely only need one instance of the `RouteEngine` class.
 However, if you wish to have multiple instances, you can do so.
 This is useful if you wish to have different contexts for different directories.
 Such as when using TypeScript, one directory may be compiled to `commonjs` and another to `module`.

 When a class is instantiated, it is best to then call `setOptions` to set the options for the engine.
-This is required before calling `registerRoutes`.
+This is required before calling `run`.
 All options are optional except for the `directory` option.
 When setting the options, it will override any previously set options.

 ```typescript
 import express from "express";